-The Still-Face Paradigm (SFP) is a lab experiment in which a mother’s unemotional face is used to evoke pronounced behavioral reactions in her baby such as gaze aversion and a decrease in smiling.
+The Still-Face Paradigm (SFP) is a lab experiment in which a mother’s expressionless face is used to evoke pronounced behavioral reactions in her baby such as gaze aversion and a decrease in smiling.

-In the 1970s, Edward Tronick and his colleagues first created the still-face experiment to test the hypothesis that infants (typically 2- to 6-month old) are active participants in social interaction and not a passive audience.
+In the 1970s, professor of psychology, Dr. Edward Tronick and his colleagues first created the still-face experiment testing hypotheses that infants (typically 2- to 6-month-old) are active participants in social interaction and not a passive audience.

-Since then, different variations of the still-face experiment are commonly used in infancy research1.
+Since then, different variations of this classic study are commonly used in infancy research1.

 Steps in the still face experiment

-During the SFP, infants are observed in a series of three consecutive periods of interactions with an adult.
+During the SFP, infants are observed in three consecutive periods of interaction with an adult.
 Mothers briefly take breaks and leave the infants in a curtained alcove in between periods.

 This is what happens during the three periods2.